-AN ORDINANCE OF THE CITY OF PALMETTO, FLORIDA, MAKING FINDINGS; EXPANDING THE AREA OF OPERATION OF THE COMMUNITY REDEVELOPMENT AGENCY; AND PROVIDING AN EFFECTIVE DATE.
+AN ORDINANCE OF THE CLTY OF PALMETTO.
+FLORIDA, MAXING FINDINGS; EXPANDING THE AREA OP OPERATION OF THE COMMUNITY REDEVELOPMENT AGENCY: AND PROVIDING AMETICAL DATE.

-WHEREAS, on November 4, 1985, the City Council of the City of Palmetto, Florida, adopted Ordinance No. 259, among other things, establishing the area of operation of the Community Redevelopment Agency; and
+WHEREAS, on November 4.
+1985, the City Council of the City of Palmetto, Florida, adopted Ordinance No. 259, among other things, establishing the area of operation of the Community Redevelopment Agency; and

-WHEREAS, by Resolution No. 87-1, the Palmetto Community Redevelopment Agency Board of Commissioners found to exist within the City an additional area of slum and blight, which area was described and depicted on Exhibit "A", attached to woid Resolution, found that a need existed to amend the approved Community Redevelopment Plan and area for the purpose of rehabilitating the area described in said Exhibit "A" and eradicating conditions of slum and blight, or both, therein; and recommended to the City Council that the findings be considered adopted and concurred in by the City Council; and
+WHEREAS, by Resolution No. 87-1, the Palmetto Community Redevelopment Agency Board of Commissioners found to exist within the City an additional area of slum and blight, which area was described and depicted on Exhibit "A", attached to said Resolution, found that a need existed to amend the approved Community Redevelopment Plan and Brea for the purpose of rehabilitating the area described in said Exhibit "A" and eradicating conditions of slum and blight, or both, therein; and recommended to the City Council that the findings be considered adopted and concurred in by the City Council; and

-WHEREAS, in Resolution No. 87-22, the City Council did so adopt and concur. in the findings of the Commissioners of the Palmetto Community Redevelopment Agency in Resolution No. 87-1. and expressed its intent to adopt an Ordinance pertaining thereto.
+WHEREAS, in Resolution No. 87-22, the City Council did an adopt and concur.
+In the findings of the Commissioners of the Palmetto Community Redevelopment Agency in Resolution No. 87-1, and expressed its intent to adopt an Ordinance partaining thereto.

-NOW THEREFORE, BE IT ORDAINED BY THE CITY COUNCIL OF THE CITY OF PALMETTO, PLORIDA:
+NOW THEREFORE, BE IT ORDAINED BY THE CITY COUNCIL OF THE CITY OF PALMETTO, FLORIDA: